hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/02b-Interact.md

     + statement executed sequentially from top to bottom
     + modified by statements such as conditional statements or iteration statement
   + conditional statements: used to execute a unit of code only if a condition is evaluated as `true`
+  + loop statement
+    + used to run the block of code several times while a condition satisfied
+    + [slowmoJS](https://toolness.github.io/slowmo-js/): online tool to check how the loop executed

 + Block statement
   + a simple statement allowing to group a set of statements wrapped in curly braces`{` & `}`